Vitality - Resident enjoying a class of yoga

 To increase financial certainty, we’ve made our contracts as clear and transparent as possible.
 We specify, upfront, which costs you’ll need to pay, and what they cover.
 Here’s a quick breakdown of the fees you’ll need to pay for the duration of your stay in one of our licence or leasehold villages:

-* Please note, the costs are a little different for our freehold (strata title) villages in Sydney, New South Wales and in Logan, Queensland.
+* Please note, the costs are a little different for our freehold (strata title) villages in Sydney, New South Wales and in Logan, Queensland

-Your entry payment gives you the right to reside in your new home.
 This payment is relative to the locally property market and demand for homes in the retirement village.

-By law, this fee is charged on a cost-recovery basis only and retirement village operators cannot profit from it.
 You can also rest assured that it can’t be increased greater than the Consumer Price Index without the approval of village residents.
 For further peace of mind, these fees are audited by an independent party each year.

-What is the DMF?
+What is the management fee

-The DMF is the only fee that allows RetireAustralia to reinvest back into your village, through capital replacement works, maintenance of communal facilities, and village upgrades.
+The management fee is the only fee that allows RetireAustralia to reinvest back into your village, through capital replacement works, maintenance of communal facilities, and village upgrades.
 It also covers the refurbishment, sales and marketing costs of homes and the remainder is profit.
 This not only benefits you during your time in the village but also helps maintain the value of your home, which is important when it comes time to sell.

-How is the DMF calculated?
+How is the management fee calculated?

-When it comes time to leave the village, you’ll receive an exit entitlement, which is the purchase price minus the DMF.
+When it comes time to leave the village, you’ll receive an exit entitlement, which is the purchase price minus the management fee.
 This fee is capped at 35% of your entry price and is stepped during your first three years in a village.
 There are no further increases after this period, no matter how long you stay.

 From the day you move in, you’ll be able to calculate how much you will receive when you exit the village – making your future budgeting clear and predictable.